-The Fran Ward Women in Arboriculture Scholarship Program provides financial support for university and college students through scholarships to foster a greater appreciation of shade trees and promote the science and practice of professional arboriculture in Pennsylvania and Delaware.
+The Fran Ward Women in Arboriculture Scholarship, established by the Penn-Del Chapter of ISA, provides financial support for university and college students through scholarships to foster a greater appreciation of shade trees and promote the science and practice of professional arboriculture by women.
 Applicants must be enrolled in a major, minor, option, or program related to the practice of arboriculture and urban forestry at an accredited college or university.

 Scholarship award amounts are $5,000 each.
-The award is non-renewable, but can be applied for annually.
-All awards will be paid directly to the educational institution attended by the recipient, in full, after required documentation has been submitted.
-A student may apply for both the Fran Ward Women in Arboriculture and Horace M. Thayer Scholarships, but no student may receive both scholarships concurrently.
+The award is non-renewable but can be applied for annually.
+All awards will be paid directly to the educational institution attended by the recipient, to be paid in two increments, one in the fall semester, one in the spring.
+(Second payment is contingent upon re-enrollment and GPA standards being met).
 Awards may only be applied to tuition expense, and applicants may not request scholarships greater than the anticipated amount of their tuition expense for the academic year in which the grants will be paid.

 All of the following criteria must be met to qualify:

 - Returning to the second year of a two-year program or at least the second year of a four-year program at an accredited college or university and be currently enrolled in a major, minor, option, or program of arboriculture, horticulture, forestry, urban forestry, or related field.

 - Preference will be given to students from, living or studying in Pennsylvania or Delaware